PankratzLab/NGS-PCA/README.md

 ## Run ngs pca

 The number of PCs to compute should be in the range of 5% of your sample size and likely far more than you'll actually use.
 We're still working on optimizing the number of iterations and oversample parameter - but this should be reasonable.
+For smaller sample sizes it may be worth testing a range of iterations (10,20,30,40,50,100,etc)
 This will generate svd.pcs.txt in the output directory